10 Common Questions from Children with Grief

 4. What happens now that they have died?

-This is a chance to talk about what the child may want to do to commemorate the person they are remembering.
+This is an opportunity to talk about what the child may want to do to commemorate the person they are remembering.
 You might talk to them about the plans that may be happening such as a celebration of life, memorial, and/or funeral.

-The more you share about what the event will look like, the more you will be able to help them prepare for the emotions they may feel while they are there.
-Also, it can be extremely helpful to share any feelings you may be having about attending the event to help validate their feelings.
+The more you share about what the event may be like and look like, the more you will be able to help them prepare for the emotions they may feel while they are there.
+Also, it may be helpful to share feelings you may be having about attending the event to help validate their feelings.

 Back to the Top